Gluten-Free Sourdough Sandwich Bread

 GF Sourdough Bread

-Serve Gluten Free Sourdough Bread With:
+Serve Gluten-Free Sourdough Bread With:

 If you haven’t eaten a lot of sourdough bread or are looking for some ideas on what to serve it with, here are a few tasty ideas:

-• Roasted Chicken – Place pieces of roasted chicken and cheese (if you can tolerate dairy) and toss them under the broiler until it is hot and the cheese is bubbly.
+• Roasted Chicken – Place pieces of roasted chicken and cheese (if you can tolerate dairy) and toss them under the broiler until hot and the cheese is bubbly.
 Add toppings and enjoy.
 So good!

 • Bread Crumbs – You can dry the loaf of sourdough bread and turn it into bread crumbs.
-It will go lovely in any recipe that requires bread crumbs, and the flavor is terrific.
-Try this delicious Gluten Free Meatloaf recipe!
+It will go lovely in any recipe that requires breadcrumbs.
+Try this delicious Gluten-Free Meatloaf recipe!

-If you love gluten free bread, you will want to try these Gluten Free Cheddar Herb Muffins recipes, too.
+If you love gluten free bread, you will want to try these Gluten-Free Cheddar Herb Muffins recipes, too.
 They are so light and fluffy.
 Also, these Paleo Biscuits are delicious and perfect for anyone who needs to be grain-free!

 Sadie’s Original Recipe:

 Here is the recipe that Sadie gave me back in 2014, untweaked.
-Several readers still use this recipe, so I wanted to include this in my article.
+Several readers still use this recipe, so I wanted to include it in my article.
 This is the quote from Sadie, who used a millet, rice, and sorghum flour blend.
 The salt and xanthan gum are not used in the starter but in the bread:

 1. Mix equal parts of the flour of your choice and water.
 Avoid using pure starches like tapioca, corn, or potato starch.